Chloë Bell

 • Advisory work: Chloë regularly advises clients on financial services law.
 She has advised clients on the mis-selling of pensions products and on the effects of a restitution order under section 382 of FSMA for the liquidators of an insolvent company.

-Chloë is a Band 1 ranked barrister by Chambers and Partners in the law of cryptoassets:
+Chloë is a Band 1 ranked barrister by Chambers and Partners and Legal 500 in the law of cryptoassets:

 “She is one of the handful of my absolute go-tos in this space.
 Her capabilities in this area and experience enable her to handle difficult cases with serene control and confidence.”